Costa Rica Roadtrip - Part 2

 Airbnb: White House - Rainforest Paradise - Uvita (Prize: 346 euros for 4 people)

 This is a slightly pricier option but well worth it, offering three bedrooms and two bathrooms, including a private one for the master bedroom.
 The house is spacious and airy, with large glass walls looking out onto the pool area.
-It has everything you need for a comfortable stay—air conditioning, a pool, a barbecue, and a well-equipped kitchen.
+It has everything you need for a comfortable stay—air conditioning, a pool, a barbecue (which Dennis made good use of 🥩🧅🍆), and a well-equipped kitchen.
 The gated parking adds convenience, and the hosts are lovely.
-Location and internet were both good, and there’s a washer and dryer available.
-I’d absolutely recommend this place and would have loved to stay even longer.
+The location and internet were both good, and there’s a washer and dryer available.
+I’d strongly recommend this place and would have loved to stay even longer.

 Day 12 and 14 - Canaza (G) and Drake Bay (H)